AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-29-multiple-modals-on-one-page-using-html-css-and-javascript.md

 </div>
 ```

-Although it's probably not the best UX, I'll make it possible to open up an arbitrary number of modals on top of each other.
+We'll also make it possible to open up an arbitrary number of modals on top of each other.
 Doing so is easy—you just add a `modal-trigger` to an existing modal.
-If that trigger is then clicked while the modal is open, it'll open up a new modal on top of the previous one.
+If that trigger is then clicked while the container modal is open, it will open up a new modal on top of the previous one.

 > **Note 1**: If Modal A comes before Modal B in your document, it will appear under Modal B when both are open.
 Thus, for the purpose of stacking modals, the order does matter.